foutoucour/les-paul-classics/docs/index.md

 Since the first year of production, in 1989, the Les Paul Classic has been a popular model.
 The Classic has been produced in different versions, and each one has its own unique features.

-40 different models have been produced, and we have documented them all.
+Different models have been produced, and we are documenting them all.

-??? info "Inventory of the Les Paul Classic"
+??? info "Inventory of the Les Paul Classic (click to expand)"
     {{ read_yaml('./generated_guitars_classic.yml')  }}